 Depending on which grounds you follow to contest the will, you will need specific evidence to back up your claims.
 One of the best examples is when you are contesting a will because you trust that the deceased didn’t have the mental capacity to write it.
 In this case, you will need to heavily rely on medical notes.

 Those who were present at the time of drafting and signing the will are important to determining if a will is valid.
-This also includes those who may have knew the testator well before they passed away.
+This also includes those who may have known the testator well before they passed away.
 Examples of witnesses include, but are not limited to:

 - Solicitors who drew up the will.